 (Photo Credit: Business Times)

-Whether you're renewing your COE for the first time or you've done it before, the entire COE renewal process can be a tedious and troublesome affair.
-That is why we've written this handy guide to walk you through the entire process.
+Renewing your COE for the first time?
+For first-timers, this entire process can be rather tedious and daunting.
+That is why we've written this handy guide to walk you through it.

 Should I renew my COE for 5 or 10 years?